caomenglong1/measurement-kit/include/measurement_kit/README.md

 task will be run at a time_.
 Subsequently started tasks will have to wait.

 Certain task operations are thread safe, others are not.
-Specifically, once you have started a task, attempting to change some of its internals leads to `abort()` being called.
-A task is not made to be reconfigured while it's running, hence we need to protect ourself against this misuse.
+Specifically, once you have started a task, attempting to change its configuration is not supported and `abort()` will be called if you attempt doing that.
+See below the documentation of `mk_task_start()` for more information on this topic.

 You can create a task by type name.
 Task names are defined below.
 Also, once a `mk_task_t` is created, you can query its type name.
 If you create a